JGrattan23/jenkinsaudio.com/README.md

-# Project name: jenkinsaudio.com
+# jenkinsaudio.com
-## Description: Portfolio site showcasing audio engineering skills and services.
+## Portfolio site showcasing audio engineering skills and services.
 The services offered are mixing, mastering and production.
 Site will also include link to shop.

 Table of Contents: Optionally, include a table of contents in order to allow other people to quickly navigate especially long or detailed READMEs.